nbelyh/vsu-releases/README.md

 - Convert Comments to Text Boxes
 - Hyperlink report and check
 - Layers report and check
+- Export all embedded images from a document
 - Export all documents as images

 #### Pages